Selfie (TV series): Post-airing

 After the show was canceled, a fan campaign was created and the remaining six filmed episodes of Selfie were released on the ABC website and Hulu on November 25, 2014 until May 2015.
 The series was originally intended to have a full first season with 26 episodes in total.
 One of the writers, Brian Rubenstein, mentioned to The A.V.
 Club in 2017, "I know we had a plan for what the next 13 [episodes] was going to be for their story, but I can’t for the life of me think of it right now!"

 He also said, "You need time to figure out the show, and come together and fully realize what it is.”
 The writer continued, “It’s very rare that a comedy is just roaring out of the gate.
 You need to give things time to find the voice.
 I can’t speak to the business side of things recovering or ratings growing or whatever that is, but it does suck that we are on such a short leash—and we all do feel it, but at the same time there’s nothing we can do about it.”

 Rubenstein was surprised Selfie was still being brought up even long after the show was finished.
 He recalled being confused at work when a writer’s assistant suddenly asked him several questions about the show.
 The assistant informed him that the series was on Hulu's front page at the time.
 Rubenstein remarked, "So that’s really cool that it can live on in that way.”
 Selfie returned to Hulu on May 1, 2016 with all 13 episodes until April 30, 2019.

+In October 2025, Karen Gillan mentioned her experience on the show, "I had the time of my life on Selfie.
+I tried completely different things every single take.
+It was a field day living in that space.
+I had so much fun with that character.
+And to be in an American sitcom was a dream.
+I grew up watching Friends, and then filmed opposite their stage on the Warner Bros. lot.
+I would stare in disbelief.
+It was a pinch-me moment."

+Costume design

+Costume designer Danielle Launzel described her work on Selfie, "We sometimes have up to 60 costume changes for all of the characters in one episode.
+That means there will be a lot of shopping and fittings to do over a five day period."

+Launzel also collaborated with the actors in order to find the right look for their story each week to ensure that the wardrobe she choose is an extension of the show's story.
+Launzel commented, “By the time an actor has a fitting, I have already read the next episode and figured out how many changes their character has and what they are doing in the scenes that might affect their clothes.
+During the fitting the actor and I will work together to decide what they should wear for all of his or her 'story' days."